Fix Windows 10 Not Detecting HDMI TV Issue

-If there is no problem with the HDMI port and the cable, try below two solutions.
-You may not have to try both of them.
-Try Solution 2 if Solution 1 doesn’t solve the problem.
+If there’s no problem with the HDMI port and the cable, you can try the two solutions below.
+Start with Solution 1, then try Solution 2 if it doesn’t solve the problem.

 Solution 1: Check the display output settings

-Incorrect display output settings could be the cause of TV not detecting problem.
-Follow steps below to check for it.
+Incorrect display output settings could be preventing your TV from detecting your connected computer.
+Follow the steps below to check.